MLM Software Compression: What network marketing professionals need to know

 Compression is the tactic that supports your compensation engine in keeping payouts aligned with your qualified activity.
 However, there’s not a single MLM compression plan that works for all MLM businesses.
 The compression you choose depends on your compensation plan design, risk appetite, and operational maturity.

 You also need to choose how aggressively you wish to skip a non-qualified position, whether you want to provide a grace period to distributors, and what your return policy is.
-So, let’s go through each time and we’ll tell you which one suits your business the best.
+So, let’s go through each type and we’ll tell you which one suits your business the best.

 Forced MLM Compression

-It simply skips every non-qualified distributor.
 For instance, if the PV is below the minimum, KYC requirements are not completed, or auto-ship customers drop off, the person may not be considered qualified for the payout.
 The payout qualification completely depends on your compensation plan.

 So, it pulls the next qualified distributor up to fill the place of the non-qualified distributor, and depth calculation is considered accordingly.
 In forced MLM compression, there are no exceptions, and gaps are always filled.